ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Python and Python Packages
 **************************

-Our Python tutorial is compatible with Python 3.
+The ECCO Python tutorial is compatible with Python 3.
 It relies on several packages including **ecco_v4-py** which include codes to facilitate loading, plotting, and performing calculations on ECCOv4 state estimate fields.

 .. _in-python: